Westwood Breaking & Entering Defense Attorney

 What Happens if I am Arrested for Breaking & Entering?

 If you are arrested for breaking and entering, you will be transported to the police station and processed.
 This will include fingerprints and photos.
 The police may attempt to question you about the charges.
-DO NOT answer any questions at all.
-Attempting to “talk your way out of it” is futile and you will likely provide information to the police that they may not otherwise obtain.
+You should not answer any questions about the incident.
+Attempting to “talk your way out of it” is most likely futile and you will likely provide evidence and information to the police that they may not otherwise obtain.
 A clerk magistrate will be contacted to set a bail and may be asked to make a determination of probable cause to charge you.

 If you are not able to post a bail you will then be transported to the court to be arraigned.
 This will typically take place in the first instance in the district court.
 At the arraignment, you will be informed of the specific charges you are facing and will likely get preliminary reports of the facts supporting the charges.
 Next, you will be subject to a bail hearing at which the court will determine whether you must post a bail in order to remain free pending the outcome of the case and, if so, how much that bail will be.
 At the bail hearing, you may also be ordered by the court to abide by certain conditions of release including reporting to probation or wearing a monitoring bracelet.
 Depending on the charges, you will then be scheduled for either a pre-trial hearing or a “probable cause” hearing.
 It is critical that you immediately seek competent legal counsel to aid you in this process.